Please change orientation

 Sq Footage: 5,000sf (building), 60,000sf (park)

-Program: Cultural education & visitors’ center, park landscape.
+Program: Cultural education and visitors’ center, park landscape

 Environmental: LEED Silver target